flyfishxu/LLM-Wherever/README.md

 2. Select API provider and model for first use
 3. Input text or use voice input in the optimized chat interface
 4. Experience smooth conversation interaction and haptic feedback
+5. AI responses support Markdown formatting (bold, italic, code blocks, lists, etc.)
-5. Long press send button to stop ongoing requests
+6. Long press send button to stop ongoing requests
-6. Tap the gear icon in top right corner to change model anytime
+7. Tap the gear icon in top right corner to change model anytime

 ## Design Philosophy